 How can Europe’s transition to electric vehicles mobilise capital?

-Europe’s car industry is in a race to switch from combustion engine to electric propulsion.
-Not only does it need to comply with the EU’s new emissions regulations from 2021, but it must scale up quickly or face losing ground to competitors from Asia and the United States.
+Europe’s car industry is in a race to switch from combustion engine to electric propulsion, but it must scale up quickly or face losing ground to competitors from Asia and the United States.

 The size of the challenge is huge: nothing short of rebuilding the car industry’s value chains, as well as the infrastructure of charging stations and supporting electricity grid.
 All at a time when the coronavirus outbreak means capital could be in short supply.